microsoft/quick-authentication/docs/quick-authentication-android-how-to.md

 </activity>
 ```
 ## Creating MSQASignInClient
 `MSQASignInClient` is the main object in the Quick Authentication SDK.
 It gives you access to all functionality.
-To create it, you must first create a instance of `MSQASignInOptions`, which holds specific options you want to use to create `MSQASignInClient`.
+To create it, you must first create a instance of [MSQASignInOptions](https://stunning-meme-25a77e8c.pages.github.io/com/microsoft/quickauth/signin/MSQASignInOptions.html), which holds specific options you want to use to create `MSQASignInClient`.
 The example below creates an instance of `MSQASignInOptions` holding the JSON configuration file you created above.
 Put this code in your sign-in activity's `onCreate` method.
 ```java
 MSQASignInOptions signInOptions = new MSQASignInOptions.Builder()
         .setConfigResourceId(R.raw.auth_config_single_account)